hms-public/hacs-zevesolar/README.md

 - Configurable URL for connecting to your Zeversolar device
 - Handles inverter offline periods (between dusk and sunrise) gracefully
 - Dedicated inverter status sensor to monitor online/offline state
+- Allows configuration even when the inverter is offline

 ## Installation